rvndsngwn/paged-datatable/README.md

 ### Custom column

-If you want to make a custom column, that is not editable, extend the `BaseTableColumn<TType>` class and render you widget in the `buildCell` method.
+If you want to make a custom column, that is not editable, extend the `BaseTableColumn<T>` class and render you widget in the `buildCell` method.
 It gives you the `item` that is going to be displayed and the `index` of the row.
-In the other hand, if you want your new column to be editable, extend the `EditableTableColumn<TType, TValue>` class. `TType` is the type of item you are displaying, and `TValue` the value type that is going to be modified.
+In the other hand, if you want your new column to be editable, extend the `EditableTableColumn<T, TValue>` class. `T` is the type of item you are displaying, and `TValue` the value type that is going to be modified.
 It gives you the same `buildCell` method but when creating editable columns, a `setter` and a `getter` methods are needed.
 The `getter` only retrieves the value to edit, and `setter` is responsible of updating that value.
 It can be a `Future` if you need to perform any network operation, and **must** return a boolean indicating the status of the operation.
 Returning `true` will update the cell's value, otherwise, it will remain the same, as it's interpreted that the operation failed.

 ### Custom filter